Danieln861/Danieln861/README.md

 - 👋 Hi, I’m @Danieln861
 - 👀 I’m interested in ICT/Media Design
-- 🌱 I’m currently learning Web Developement
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me +234 803 232 6832